DeepWoods/gsuiteRadius/README.md

 ## Configuration
 * ./radius/conf directory contains configuration files with required edits.
 Pay particular attention editing the ldap file with your GSuite LDAP information.
 Running `grep -r '# <-' radius/conf/*` will display the files and settings to change.
+* Check file permissions of the mysql data and log volumes to avoid issues.
+The UID & GID can be modified in mariadb/Dockerfile from the default `2000:2000` and the directory on the host should match in order for the container to read/write. [further information](https://medium.com/@nielssj/docker-volumes-and-file-system-permissions-772c1aee23ca)

 ### Certificates
 Generic certificates provided for configuration reference but not guaranteed.
 A new self-signed certificate authority and server certificates